neondatabase/website/content/docs/reference/glossary.md

 ### Connection pooling

 A method of creating a pool of connections and caching those connections for reuse.
 Neon uses `pgbouncer` in `transaction mode` for connection pooling.
-Neon’s connection pooling feature can be enabled or disabled for a project on the **Settings** tab, under **General Settings**.
+Neon’s connection pooling feature can be enabled or disabled for a project on the **Settings** page, under **General Settings**.

 ### Connection string